 This post may contain affiliate links.
 See my disclosure policy.

-Vegetable korma is a flavorful Indian curry primarily featuring vegetables in a rich creamy coconut milk sauce.
-Different vegetables can be used to make it, including potatoes, carrots, peas, tomatoes, cauliflower, onions, etc. It has all the flavor of a lamb korma minus the animal protein.
+If you aren’t familiar with this dish, vegetable korma is a flavorful Indian curry primarily featuring vegetables in a rich creamy coconut milk sauce.
+Different vegetables can be used to make it, including potatoes, carrots, peas, tomatoes, cauliflower, and onions.
+It has all the flavor of my lamb korma minus the animal protein.
+I love making this for my family for a meat-free dinner, and I have no doubts that you will love it too!

 What is vegetable korma made of?

 - Bell peppers.
 Chopped.
-I use red bell peppers but any color works.
+I use red bell peppers, but any color works.

 - Potatoes.
 Chopped into quarters.
 Any smaller and you risk the curry becoming grainy.

 - Green peas.
-I used frozen but fresh ones work too.
+I used frozen, but fresh ones work too.

 - Red chili.
 De-seeded chili to add some heat.
 Adjust the amount of red chili to make the dish as spicy as you like.
 You can also use red chili powder for greater control of the heat.